Nerahikada/cloudflare-tld-prices/README.md

 # cloudflare-tld-prices
-Alternative method to get Cloudflare's TLD prices
+Alternative method to get Cloudflare TLD prices

 # Download
 TODO

 # How it works
 **:warning: Do not overuse this method!
 This method is very likely to be ***BANNED*** by Cloudflare!**
-I recommend downloading pre-dumped files if possible.
+I recommend that you download predumped files if possible.

-Login to Cloudflare, open the Developer Tools in your browser and execute the following code:
+Log in to Cloudflare, open the Developer Tools in your browser, and run the following code:
 ```js
 const tag = (await (await fetch('https://dash.cloudflare.com/api/v4/system/bootstrap')).json()).result.data.data.user.primary_account_tag;
 const tlds = (await (await fetch(`https://dash.cloudflare.com/api/v4/accounts/${tag}/registrar/domains/supported_tlds`)).json()).result.tlds;